gbmhunter/MOsal/README.rst

 ========= ========== ===================================================================================================
 Version    Date       Comment
 ========= ========== ===================================================================================================
-v3.8.0.0  2014-10-31 Added a Linux implementation of a mutex and added a unit test, closes #59.
+v3.8.1.0  2014-10-31 Made Mutex unit test check output rather than printing it to std::cout, closes #62. v3.8.0.0  2014-10-31 Added a Linux implementation of a mutex and added a unit test, closes #59.
 Changed Mutex::Get() and Mutex::Release() to Mutex::Lock() and Mutex::Unlock(), closes #60.
 Moved Mutex::mutexHandle variable into the FreeRTOS implementation, closes #61. v3.7.6.0  2014-10-30 Renamed namespace MOsalNs to MOsal, closes #58. v3.7.5.1  2014-10-29 Added some additioal information to the README.